Teachings from the Tree of Life, part 15: Spirit Bear and the Tree of Life

 BEAR AS A HEALER

-To the Anishinaabeg, makwag (bears) are icons of ziigwan the spring season.
-Anishinaabeg have always mirrored themselves in Makwa's yearly pattern of hibernation, isolation, and emerging with new life as soon as the winter ends.
-This is why still today certain initiation rituals, puberty rites, and ceremonies of the Midewiwin – one of two Medicine Societies of the Anishinaabeg Peoples[2] – follow his cyclic pattern and invoke the bear's power of renewal.
-It is our belief that anishinaabeg (humans) and makwag (bears) are nearly identical.
+For the Anishinaabeg, makwag (black bears) symbolize ziigwan, the spring season.
+The Anishinaabeg have long seen themselves reflected in the bear's annual cycle of hibernation, solitude, and reemergence with new life after winter ends.
+Consequently, even today, certain initiation rituals, puberty rites, and ceremonies of the Midewiwin – one of the two Medicine Societies of the Anishinaabeg Peoples [2] – emulate this cycle and call upon the bear's power of renewal.
+We believe that anishinaabeg (humans) and makwag are almost identical.

-One Ojibwe aadizookaan (sacred tale) relates of Wenabozho’s sisters Ziigwan (Spring) and Biidaaban (Break of Dawn) who were sick, and bedridden for days.
-There were no mornings anymore, and the winter lasted a long time as spring did not come that season.
-Wenabozho, the benign spirit and benefactor of the People wondered what he could do about it.
-He looked after his sisters but could do nothing to help them.
-Then his uncle, Makwa the bear, walked into his wiigiwaam and unbundled his medicines in front of Wenabozho.
-Next, he sat down and asked Wenabozho, who was very agitated, to sit as well.
+In one Ojibwe aadizookaan (sacred tale), Wenabozho's sisters, Ziigwan (Spring) and Biidaaban (Break of Dawn), fell ill and remained bedridden for several days.
+Mornings ceased to exist, and winter extended unusually long since spring failed to arrive that year.
+Wenabozho, the kind spirit and benefactor of the People, pondered on what he could do to help.
+He cared for his sisters but was unable to assist them.
+Then his uncle, Makwa the black bear, entered his wiigiwaam and laid out his medicines before Wenabozho.
+He then sat down and invited the very agitated Wenabozho to join him.

-Makwa grabbed ozhiizhiigwan (his ceremonial rattle) and he danced around the sisters who were lying down, barely breathing, and chanting, frantically shaking his zhiishiigwan, he rhythmically danced to the imaginary beat of a drum.
+Makwa picked up ozhiizhiigwan (his ceremonial rattle) and danced around the sisters, who were lying down and barely breathing.
+As he chanted, he shook his zhiishiigwan frantically, moving rhythmically to the imagined beat of a drum.

-The gwiingwan in the expression gwiingwa'aagewin (which literally means: "making a thing shake with something") refers to when a meteorite rumbles through the air and shakes the ground upon impact.
-With that in reference, earthquakes were thought of as additional meteor strikes.
-Wolverines, as oral tradition says, appeared after such meteor strike, which is why their name (gwiingwa'aage) got attached to such events.
-And yes, the sucking bone of a Letting Medicine Man was made with the leg bone of a wolverine, because when snapped, it was easily hollowed out, and forming a sharp and smooth point for spiling into the skin to drain infections and other illness...
+The gwiingwan in the term gwiingwa'aagewin (which literally translates to "making a thing shake with something") describes the phenomenon of a meteorite rumbling through the air and causing the ground to shake upon impact.
+Because of this, earthquakes were perceived as additional meteor strikes.
+According to oral tradition, wolverines appeared after such meteor strikes, which is why their name (gwiingwa'aage) became associated with these events.
+Furthermore, the sucking bone of a Letting Medicine Man was crafted from a wolverine's leg bone, as it could be easily hollowed out when snapped, forming a sharp and smooth point suitable for piercing the skin to drain infections and other ailments...

 THE CLOSE RELATIONSHIP BETWEEN BEARS AND MIDEWIWIN

-Up until today, bear plays a pivotal role inside and outside the Anishinaabe Medicine Lodges.
-Makwa is from of old the predominant figure in the Midewiwin ceremonies and rituals and as such acts on all levels of this age-old society.
+Until now, the bear holds a crucial role both within and outside the Anishinaabe Medicine Lodges.
+Makwa has long been the central figure in the Midewiwin ceremonies and rituals, actively participating at all levels of this ancient society.

-It is safe to say, however, that bears are not just important figures in aadizookewin (storytelling) and in Midewiwin ceremonies; makwa, along with Nigig the otter,[3] captures the “essence” of Midewiwin, and of the Anishinaabeg as a whole.
+Bears hold important roles not only in aadizookewin (storytelling) and Midewiwin ceremonies; along with Nigig the otter,[3] they represent the "essence" of Midewiwin and the Anishinaabeg as a whole.

-According to the ancient Teachings that our ancestors passed on to the present generations, Makwa represents the laws of Truth and Bravery.
-Of all the seven Sacred Teachings, the virtue of aakode’ewin (bravery) was deemed especially meaningful, for, as the ancestors have taught us, being brave is not about being audacious or acting the most daring or mighty; it is about being courageous enough to incorporate the other six teachings into one’s life, even if that means standing alone in the community.
-This is why the Midewiwin chose Makwag to personify their Lodge and why they represent the Anishinaabe Warrior odoodem (clan), in charge of defense.
-Since bear presides over the medicine plants and protects the healing ceremonies and sacred rituals that are being performed inside the Midewigaan, the ceremonial lodge of the Midewiwin, he/she was appointed to guard the Lodge’s eastern door.
+According to the ancient Teachings passed down from our ancestors to the current generations, Makwa embodies the principles of Truth and Bravery.
+Among the seven Sacred Teachings, the virtue of aakode’ewin (bravery) holds particular significance.
+Our ancestors taught us that true bravery is not about being bold or acting daringly; it involves having the courage to embrace the other six teachings in one’s life, even if it means standing alone in the community.
+This is why the Midewiwin selected Makwag to symbolize their Lodge and why they represent the Anishinaabe Warrior odoodem (clan), responsible for defense.
+As the bear governs the medicinal plants and safeguards the healing ceremonies and sacred rituals conducted within the Midewigaan, the ceremonial lodge of the Midewiwin, it was designated to protect the Lodge’s eastern door.

-So great are the spiritual and curative powers possessed by the bear, that Mide healers traditionally follow makomiikana (the bear path) in proceeding from a lower to a higher degree in the Midewiwin society.
-We are reminded here once more that Makwa is symbolic of the Anishinaabeg themselves: both bear and humans are known to “walk the bear path” both inside and outside the Lodge.
-In addition, a special ikwe-manidookewin (women's ceremony) is conducted called manidoo makwa ikwewowin miikana ("spirit bear grandmother path"); this ceremony, which is still being performed today, connects ikwewag (women) with their spirit by having them take on the strength of Grandmother Bear.
-Walking the Grandmother Bear Path gives women, in their roles of ikwe (woman) and weniijaanid (mother), and, for instance, of odawemaan (sister), ozigosan (aunt), and odaangoshenyan (cousin), support throughout their lives as it strengthens their place and purpose within their kin and community...
+The spiritual and healing powers of the bear are so profound that Mide healers traditionally follow makomiikana (the bear path) to advance from a lower to a higher degree within the Midewiwin society.
+This reminds us once again that Makwa symbolizes the Anishinaabeg: both bears and humans are known to "walk the bear path" both inside and outside the Lodge.
+Additionally, a special ikwe-manidookewin (women's ceremony) is held, called manidoo makwa ikwewowin miikana ("spirit bear grandmother path").
+This ceremony, which continues to be performed today, connects ikwewag (women) with their spirit by allowing them to embody the strength of Grandmother Bear.
+Walking the Grandmother Bear Path provides women, in their roles as ikwe (woman) and weniijaanid (mother), and, for example, as odawemaan (sister), ozigosan (aunt), and odaangoshenyan (cousin), with support throughout their lives, enhancing their place and purpose within their family and community...

-“After Gichi Manidoo had created all creatures on earth, he found they were dying off and decided he needed to get them to honor him, but he didn’t know how so he called a meeting of all the birds and all the creatures on earth to talk about it ‘somewhere across the Big Water, where this Manidoo was.’
+“Once Gichi Manidoo had created all the creatures on earth, it noticed they were dying and decided a message needed to be sent to them.
+Unsure of how to achieve this, it called a meeting of all the birds and creatures on earth to discuss it ‘somewhere across the Big Water, where this Manidoo was.’

 The Bear had successfully carried the Pack of Life thus far when he met Miigis, the shell, who took over the trek down further east.
 Somewhere along this stretch of the journey the Miigis transferred the Pack of Life to the Otter, who carried it even further east until he reached the promised land on the west side of Gichigami (Lake Superior).”